markets/awesome-ruby/README.md

 * [ActiveAdmin](http://activeadmin.info) - A Ruby on Rails framework for creating elegant backends for website administration.
 * [ActiveScaffold](https://github.com/activescaffold/active_scaffold) - ActiveScaffold provides quick and powerful user interfaces for CRUD (create, read, update, delete) operations for Rails applications.
 It's excellent for generating admin interfaces, managing Data-Heavy Applications, creating Widgets or for quick prototyping.
 ActiveScaffold is completly customizable and offers a bunch of additional features including searching, pagination, layout control and overrides of fields, forms and templates.
 * [Administrate](https://github.com/thoughtbot/administrate) - A Rails engine that helps you put together a super-flexible admin dashboard, by Thoughtbot.
-* [Avo](https://avohq.io) - Avo is a next-generation framework that empowers developers and teams to create fantastic admin panels for Ruby on Rails projects in hours, not days or weeks.
-Fast, extendable, with a developer-friendly API, it just works out of the box.
+* [Avo](https://avohq.io/rails-admin) - Avo is the modern approach to building an advanced admin panel that can be used by the entire organization.
+It has all the tools an admin panel needs and more.
+We have carefully made sure that you have all the escape hatches you need to ensure you can build your next admin panel for Ruby on Rails incredibly fast and easily.
 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user.
 * [Hot Glue](https://github.com/hot-glue-for-rails/hot-glue/) - Hot Glue takes a different approach to building both admin and user dashboards.
 It is a code generation tool like the Rails scaffold generator but with significantly more features.
 Instead of providing a lot of configuration options, Hot Glue can generate your code.
 Good for lists & CRUD views for both admin and user-facing dashboards.
 * [MotorAdmin](https://github.com/motor-admin/motor-admin-rails) - A low-code Admin panel and Business Intelligence Rails engine.
 No DSL - configurable from the UI.